-- (11) Estimated trial time. - (12) Where attorney's fees may be awarded to the prevailing party, an estimate of each party as to the maximum amount properly allowable.

-- (f) Unilateral Filing of Pretrial Stipulation Where Counsel Do Not Agree.
+- (11) Estimated trial time. - Where attorney's fees may be awarded to the prevailing party, an estimate of each party as to the maximum amount properly allowable. - (f) Unilateral Filing of Pretrial Stipulation Where Counsel Do Not Agree.
 If for any reason the pretrial stipulation is not executed by all counsel, each counsel shall file and serve separate proposed pretrial stipulations not later than seven (7) days prior to the pretrial conference, or if no pretrial conference is held, seven (7) days prior to the call of the calendar, with a statement of reasons no agreement was reached thereon. - (g) Record of Pretrial Conference Is Part of Trial Record.
 Upon the conclusion of the final pretrial conference, the Court will enter further orders as may be appropriate.
 Thereafter the pretrial stipulation as so modified will control the course of the trial, and may be thereafter amended by the Court only to prevent manifest injustice.
 The record made upon the pretrial conference shall be deemed a part of the trial record; provided, however, any statement made concerning possible compromise settlement of any claim shall not be a part of the trial record, unless consented to by all parties appearing. - (h) Discovery Proceedings.
 All discovery proceedings must be completed no later than fourteen (14) days prior to the date of the pretrial conference, or if no pretrial conference is held, fourteen (14) days prior to the call of the calendar, unless further time is allowed by order of the Court for good cause shown. - (i) Newly Discovered Evidence or Witnesses.
 If new evidence or witnesses are discovered after the pretrial conference, the party desiring their use shall immediately furnish complete details thereof and the reason for late discovery to the Court and to opposing counsel.
 Use may be allowed by the Court in furtherance of the ends of justice. - (j) Memoranda of Law.
 Counsel shall serve and file memoranda treating any unusual questions of law, including motions in limine, no later than seven (7) days prior to the pretrial conference, or if no pretrial conference is held, seven (7) days prior to the call of the calendar. - (k) Proposed Jury Instructions or Proposed Findings of Facts and Conclusions of Law.
 At the close of the evidence or at an earlier reasonable time that the Court directs, counsel may submit proposed jury instructions or, where appropriate, proposed findings of fact and conclusions of law to the Court, with copies to all other counsel.
-At the close of the evidence, a party may file and serve additional instructions covering matters occurring at the trial that could not reasonably be anticipated; and with the Court's permission, file and serve untimely requests for instructions on any issue. - (1) Penalty for Failure to Comply.
+Parties shall use pattern jury instructions whenever applicable.
+Unless a Court order provides otherwise, any proposed jury instruction shall identify its source and cite any supporting authorities.
+If the source of the jury instruction is identified as a pattern jury instruction, the party shall also state whether the proposed jury instruction is a modified version of that pattern jury instruction and, if so, how it has been modified.
+At the close of the evidence, a party may file and serve additional instructions covering matters occurring at the trial that could not reasonably be anticipated; and with the Court's permission, file and serve untimely requests for instructions on any issue.

+(l) Penalty for Failure to Comply.
 Failure to comply with the requirements of this Local Rule will subject the party or counsel to appropriate penalties, including but not limited to dismissal of the cause, or the striking of defenses and entry of judgment.